TaDavid7/mem_study/README.md

 Open the app on http://localhost:3000 and it should be running

 For any changes make to the backend, stop the frontend instance and the backend and rerun.
 Or if preferred, install nodemon if you want automatic refreshes.
 ---

+### Testing app
+To use the app, first create a folder named whatever you want and then create a card with a specified question and answer with the folder selected.
+Congrats you have your first folder and flashcard.
+Create more flashcards if you want to check out other modes.
+---
 # Future improvements
 - User authentication